vinaysetty/setty-supervision/archiving.md

-    - add a readme.txt file with (i) an explanation of how to run the software, (ii) a rough description of the architecture of the project so that it is easier for someone to understand the code and how the classes relate to each other, and (iii) a list of papers that this software was used for^1.
+    - add a readme.txt file with (i) an explanation of how to run the software, (ii) a rough description of the architecture of the project so that it is easier for someone to understand the code and how the classes relate to each other, and (iii) a list of papers that this software was used for.
+Many PhD students extend a system iteratively and build upon a previous version for the next paper.
+As the changes might have an influence on the runtimes, each paper still needs to be archived along with its own copy of the source code (no references to other folders).
 4. PhD thesis completed
     - make sure everything concerning the thesis is archived